 Flies can transmit disease and are a nuisance because of their mere presence inside the home.
 Their presence can be a clue to sanitary issues inside or around the house or an indication that some animal has died.

 Treatments for Flies

 NOCO Pest and Wildlife Control treatment can be very specific towards the type of fly; thus, identification is key.
-Flies associated with plumbing (phorid and drain flies) can be treated with an insecticidal dust down the drain or we can use an enzyme to help break down the bacteria and organics within the pipes.
-In some cases, especially restaurants, the drains need to be cleaned.
+Flies associated with plumbing (phorid and drain flies) can be treated with an insecticidal dust down the drain, or we can use an enzyme to help break down the bacteria and organics within the pipes.
+In some cases, especially in restaurants, the drains need to be cleaned.
 Severe infestations can be due to a septic leak underneath the foundation.
 The best solution to fungus gnats is to either throw the infected plant away or to re-pot the plant in a new soil mix.
 Fruit flies fall into a sanitary concern and the best solution is to clean up the spoiled fruit/food and to empty the trash of all the empty liquor bottles.
-To speed up the process we can use a light trap to lure in and capture the adult flies.
+To speed up the process, we can use a light trap to lure in and capture the adult flies.
 This is a symptom relief only.
 The best solution for house and cluster flies is through exclusion.
 We will limit areas in which they can access the inside through exclusion with caulking.
-Exterior insecticide barriers can help reduce the population, especially in the fall when the flies congregate on the warm walls, but this is a reduction type service and it will not kill all the flies.
+Exterior insecticide barriers can help reduce the population, especially in the fall when the flies congregate on warm walls. but this is a reduction-type service, and it will not kill all the flies.
 Blow flies are an indication of something dead inside the walls if you are seeing them inside.
 Removal of the animal carcass with eliminate this concern.
 If blow flies are seen outside, it is because they are feeding on a carcass or from animal waste.
 Removal of the carcass or waste will help mitigate the fly problem.